gravitational/teleport/README.md

 ## Building Teleport

-Teleport source code consists of the actual Teleport daemon binary written in Golang, and also it has a web UI (located in /web directory) written in Javascript.
-The WebUI is not changed often and we keep it checked into Git under `/dist`, so you only need to build Golang:
+Teleport source code consists of the actual Teleport daemon binary written in Golang, and also of a web UI (a git submodule located in /webassets directory) written in Javascript.

 Make sure you have Golang `v1.13` or newer, then run: